 - You can select a study trip reservation in the same way you usually register for on-campus courses, until each trip is full.
 Credit type and the amount of credits (e.g., 3 credit studio and/or 3 credit art history) will be added to your registration later.

-- You must have already completed Step 1 to get access to study trip registration (Step 2).
+- You must have already completed Step 1 and have completed the faculty pre-approval process for India, Tanzania or Cuba to get access to study trip registration (Step 2).
 Check your account in advance and clear any holds that may prevent your ability to register.
 A waiting list will be available at the Registrar's Office if the trip is already full.

 Study Trip Deposit

 After you successfully register, you must pay a nonrefundable deposit of $525 (or $250 for most domestic study trips) within 24 hours in order to secure your place.
 Payment can be made by credit card (Visa, Discover, American Express, or MasterCard) or by electronic check (ACH) via the CASHNet link in the My Account section of Self-Service.
 You may also pay by paper check or money order in US currency at :

 Sharp Building, 37 S. Wabash Ave., room 706E

 Student Financial Services office

 Sullivan Center, 36 S. Wabash Ave., room 1218